-Such arbitrary3 proceeding shall be conducted under chapter 8 as in effect on the day before the date of the enactment of the Copyright Royalty and Distribution Act of 2004.
+Such proceeding shall be conducted under chapter 8.

-(ii) Establishment of royalty fees.-In determining royalty fees under this subparagraph, the copyright arbitration royalty panel appointed under chapter 8, as in effect on the day before the date of the enactment of the Copyright Royalty and Distribution Act of 2004 shall establish fees for the secondary transmissions of the primary analog transmission of network stations and superstations that most clearly represent the fair market value of secondary transmissions, except that the Librarian of Congress and any copyright arbitration royalty panel shall adjust those fees to account for the obligations of the parties under any applicable voluntary agreement filed with the Copyright Office pursuant to subparagraph (D).
-In determining the fair market value, the panel shall base its decision on economic, competitive, and programming information presented by the parties, including-

-(I) the competitive environment in which such programming is distributed, the cost of similar signals in similar private and compulsory license marketplaces, and any special features and conditions of the retransmission marketplace;

-(II) the economic impact of such fees on copyright owners and satellite carriers; and

-(III) the impact on the continued availability of secondary transmissions to the public.

-- (iii) PERIOD DURING WHICH DECISION OF ARBITRATION PANEL OR ORDER OF LIBRARIAN EFFECTIVE.-The obligation to pay the royalty fee established under a determination which- - (I) is made by a copyright arbitration royalty panel in an arbitration proceeding under this paragraph and is adopted by the Librarian of Congress under section 802(f), as in effect on the day before the date of the enactment of the Copyright Royalty and Distribution Act of 2004; or - (II) is established by the Librarian under section 802(f) as in effect on the day before such date of enactment shall be effective as of January 1, 2005. - (iv) Persons subject to royalty fee.- The royalty fee referred to in (iii) shall be binding on all satellite carriers, distributors and copyright owners, who are not party to a voluntary agreement filed with the Copyright Office under subparagraph (D). - (2) APPLICABILITY AND DETERMINATION OF ROYALTY FEES FOR DIGITAL SIGNALS.-The process and requirements for establishing the royalty fee payable under subsection (b)(1)(B) for the secondary transmission of the primary digital transmissions of network stations and superstations shall be the same as that set forth in paragraph (1) for the secondary transmission of the primary analog transmission of network stations and superstations, except that-
+- (ii) Establishment of royalty fees.-In determining royalty fees under this subparagraph, the Copyright Royalty Judges shall establish fees for the secondary transmissions of the primary transmissions of network stations and non-network stations that most clearly represent the fair market value of secondary transmissions, except that the Copyright Royalty Judges shall adjust royalty fees to account for the obligations of the parties under any applicable voluntary agreement filed with the Copyright Royalty Judges in accordance with subparagraph (D).
+In determining the fair market value, the Judges shall base their decision on economic, competitive, and programming information presented by the parties, includ- - (I) the competitive environment in which such programming is distributed, the cost of similar signals in similar private and compulsory license market-places, and any special features and conditions of the retransmission market-place: - (II) the economic impact of such fees on copyright owners and satellite carriers; and - (III) the impact on the continued availability of secondary transmissions to the public. - (iii) EFFECTIVE DATE FOR DECISION OF COPYRIGHT ROYALTY JUDGES.-The obligation to pay the royalty fees established under a determination that is made by the Copyright Royalty Judges in a proceeding under this paragraph shall be effective as of January 1, 2010. - (iv) Persons subject to royalty fees.-The royalty fees referred to in clause (iii) shall be binding on all satellite carriers, distributors and copyright owners, who are not party to a voluntary agreement filed with the Copyright Office under subparagraph (D). - (2) ANNUAL ROYALTY FEE ADJUSTMENT.-Effective January 1 of each year, the royalty fee payable under subsection (b)(1)(B) for the secondary transmission of the primary transmissions of network stations and non-network stations shall be adjusted by the Copyright Royalty Judges to reflect any changes occurring in the cost of living as determined by the most recent Consumer Price Index (for all consumers and for all items) published by the Secretary of Labor before December 1 of the preceding year.
+Notification of the adjusted fees shall be published in the Federal Register at least 25 days before January 1. - (d) DEFINITIONS.-As used in this section- - (1) DISTRIBUTOR.-The term "distributor" means an entity that contracts to distribute secondary transmissions from a satellite carrier and, either as a single channel or in a package with other programming, provides the secondary transmission either directly to individual subscribers or indirectly through other program distribution entities in accordance with the provisions of this section.

-2 So in original.
-Probably should be "are".

-3 So in original.
-Probably should be "arbitration".

-- (A) the initial fee under paragraph (1)(A) shall be the rates set forth in section 298.3(b)(1) and (2) of title 37, Code of Federal Regulations, as in effect on the date of the enactment of the Satellite Home Viewer Extension and Reauthorization Act of 2004, reduced by 22.5 percent; - (B) the notice of initiation of arbitration proceedings required in paragraph (1)(F)(i) shall be published on or before December 31, 2005; and - (C) the royalty fees that are established for the secondary transmission of the primary digital transmission of network stations and superstations in accordance with to 4 the procedures set forth in paragraph (1)(F)(iii) and are payable under subsection (b)(1)(B)- - (i) shall be reduced by 22.5 percent; and - (ii) shall be adjusted by the Librarian of Congress on January 1, 2007, and on January 1 of each year thereafter, to reflect any changes occurring during the preceding 12 months in the cost of living as determined by the most recent Consumer Price Index (for all consumers and items) published by the Secretary of Labor. - (d) DEFINITIONS.-As used in this section- - (1) DISTRIBUTOR.-The term "distributor" means an entity which contracts to distribute secondary transmissions from a satellite carrier and, either as a single channel or in a package with other programming, provides the secondary transmission either directly to individual subscribers or indirectly through other program distribution entities in accordance with the provisions of this section. - (2) NETWORK STATION.-The term "network station" means- - (A) a television station licensed by the Federal Communications Commission, including any translator station or terrestrial satellite station that rebroadcasts all or substantially all of the programming broadcast by a network station, that is owned or operated by, or affiliated with, one or more of the television networks in the United States which offer an interconnected program service on a regular basis for 15 or more hours per week to at least 25 of its affiliated television licensees in 10 or more States; or - (B) a noncommercial educational broadcast station (as defined in section 397 of the Communications Act of 1934);
+- (2) NETWORK STATION.-The term "network station" means- - (A) a television station licensed by the Federal Communications Commission, including any translator station or terrestrial satellite station that rebroadcasts all or substantially all of the programming broadcast by a network station, that is owned or operated by, or affiliated with, one or more of the television networks in the United States that offer an interconnected program service on a regular basis for 15 or more hours per week to at least 25 of its affiliated television licensees in 10 or more States; or - (B) a noncommercial educational broadcast station (as defined in section 397 of the Communications Act of 1934);